Professors

 Introduction to the course, Why 1968?
 Why memory?

-Homework due next week: review website; watch Apocalypse Now; (excerpt) read excerpt of a soldier’s narrative: Tim O’Brien’s The Things they Carried, contribute to class blog
+Homework due next week: review website; watch Apocalypse Now; (excerpt) read excerpt of a soldier’s narrative: Tim O’Brien’s The Things they Carried, and submit short (2 page) essay.

 2) Week 2: